This information is intended for use by health professionals

 Population pharmacokinetic studies analyses have shown that smokers have almost 50% lower plasma concentrations of duloxetine compared with non-smokers.

-There are no adequate data on the use of duloxetine in pregnant women.
 Studies in animals have shown reproductive toxicity at systemic exposure levels (AUC) of duloxetine lower than the maximum clinical exposure (see section 5.3).
-The potential risk for humans is unknown.

 As with other serotonergic medicinal products, discontinuation symptoms may occur in the neonate after maternal duloxetine use near term.
 Discontinuation symptoms seen with duloxetine may include hypotonia, tremor, jitteriness, feeding difficulty, respiratory distress and seizures.
 The majority of cases have occurred either at birth or within a few days of birth.